awsdocs/aws-amplify-console-user-guide/doc_source/server-side-rendering-amplify.md

 ### Your Next\.js app uses unsupported features<a name="nextjs-version-support"></a>

 You can deploy an app created with Next\.js version 10\.
 However, Amplify doesn't currently support the full feature set\.
-Amplify supports all features of Next\.js versions 9\.*x\.x*, except for Incremental Static Regeneration \(ISR\)\.
+Amplify supports all features of Next\.js versions 9\.*x\.x*, except for Incremental Static Regeneration \(ISR\) and Optional Catch All Routes\.

 ### Unsupported Regions<a name="amplify-region-support"></a>